aman-tugnawat/webrtc-party/README.md

 # Vert.x + React WebRTC Game Framework

+a new WebRTC based framework to enable multiplayer gaming for webgame with starting example of two simple games:

+1. Tic Tac Toe

+2. 2D ping-pong

+The frame should provide a user to have the ability to create a new multiplayer game session.
+With the option to select select total number players to start game and other game options.

+Its should create a waiting room with unique 4 character code for game session and unique URL.
+Where everyone can see who has joined and host can start the game when all required players have joined.

 ## Overview

 This project provides a basic framework for creating and playing simple multiplayer browser games using WebRTC for peer-to-peer communication.
 The backend is built with Vert.x (Java), handling WebSocket signaling for session management and WebRTC negotiation.
 The frontend is built with React and Vite.

 Currently, it includes a functional Tic Tac Toe game implementation.
-A Ping Pong game implementation has been started but is **incomplete**.
+A Ping Pong game implementation has been started.

 **Tech Stack:**